Olympus PEN-F with 17mm f1.8 lens

 There are monochrome presets as well.
 And you can dial-in simulated color lens filters, add grain and vignette.
 “Mono Profile 2” simulates classic black and white film.
 And while Olympus can’t say so, for copyright reasons I’m sure, this preset looks like Kodak Tri-X film.

 The grain is simulated of course but uses some intelligence in how it’s applied and varies by the exposure.
 Olympus has had the “Grainy Film I and II” Art filters for a while.
-Here is a comparison of new Mono Profile 2 to the Grainy film II and Grainly film I, from left to right.
+Here is a comparison of new Mono Profile 2 to the Grainy film II and Grainly film I, from top to bottom.
 Notice that the way the grain gets applied varies by the darkness of the background.
 The Grainy Film Art Filters can’t be changed, while the new Mono Profiles can be tweaked extensively by the user.

 Finally, I created a custom black and white filter with no grain and a little vignette.
 It created an entirely different kind of look.
 I wish I can more finely control the vignetting, however.
 I set this on the minimal setting and it still seems too heavy for me.